 Templates are available.
-Use short links and/or QR codes generated through free third-party systems.
+Use short links and/or QR codes generated through free or low-cost third-party systems.

-Send the Survey Link by Email: Templates/suggestions available
+Send the Survey Link by Email or Text Message:

-- There is no longer an email invitation feature built in to the online system, due to a variety of drawbacks.
-Instead, simply copy and paste your center's custom link into an email in your own system - Remember to use blind/BCC if you are sending to multiple people, especially caregivers - We have templates for what you could say in the email, but we encourage you to make it your own!
+- You can send the link through your existing email system or through a free or low-cost text messaging system - copy and paste your center's custom link into an email or transform it into a short link using Bitly or TinyURL - Remember to use blind/BCC if you are sending to multiple people, especially caregivers - We have templates for what you could say and tips to get higher engagement, but we encourage you to make it your own!